 New Distributed Energy Capacity Resource Qualification Package is the information that a Project Sponsor must submit, in accordance with Section III.13.1.4A.1.1.2 of Market Rule 1, for each resource that it seeks to offer in the Forward Capacity Auction as a New Distributed Energy Capacity Resource.

 New Distributed Energy Capacity Resource Show of Interest Form is described in Section III.13.1.4A.1.1.1 of Market Rule 1.

+NECEC Transmission LLC (NECEC) is defined in Schedule 20B to Section II of this Tariff.

+New England Clean Energy Connect Transmission Line (NECEC Transmission Line) is defined in Schedule 20B to Section II of this Tariff.

 New England Control Area is the Control Area for New England, which includes PTF, Non-PTF, MTF and OTF.
 The New England Control Area covers Connecticut, Rhode Island, Massachusetts, New Hampshire, Vermont, and part of Maine (i.e., excluding the portions of Northern Maine and the northern portion of Eastern Maine which are in the Maritimes Control Area).